 Further, although the veterinarian can correct hip dysplasia with a hip replacement and cranial cruciate ligament tear can be resolved with TPLO surgery, there is as yet, no joint modification/replacement option available to correct elbow dysplasia; surgery is generally palliative in nature.
 Arthroscopic surgery is sometimes recommended for young dogs who are candidates for surgical “clean-up”of bone fragments, calcium deposits, etc. Our dog Billy suffered for many years with elbow dysplasia and despite several arthroscopic surgeries, it became a significant hindrance to his experiencing quality of life.
 Our “Costs” page discusses the expense incurred for these arthroscopic procedures.

 What is unfathomable to us is that clearly the research shows the three orthopedic conditions explored on this site (i.e., hip dysplasia, cranial cruciate ligament tear and elbow dysplasia) are a predictable outcome of conventional spay/neuter.
-We ask, “Why haven’t tubal ligation and vasectomy become standard of practice so as to spare our dogs this pain and suffering?“
+Dr. Benjamin Hart (see our “Smoking Gun” page), among other prominent researchers, acknowledges tubal ligation and vasectomy will prevent reproduction and avoid these orthopedic conditions.
+We ask, “Why haven’t tubal ligation and vasectomy become standard of care, so as to spare our dogs this pain and suffering?“